StarryBlueSky/PyChroner/README_EN.md

 ### 1. Installing Python
 ~~This code can be runable on Python 3.x, but you should install Python 2.7.x.~~
-From [`Commit: e6c866be10ed435784d3ed94b79b73a2cbb8fcd2`](https://github.com/NephyProject/TwitterBot_Framework/commit/e6c866be10ed435784d3ed94b79b73a2cbb8fcd2), This TBF is fully compatible with Python 3.x.
+From [`Commit: e6c866be10ed435784d3ed94b79b73a2cbb8fcd2`](https://github.com/NephyProject/TwitterBot_Framework/commit/e6c866be10ed435784d3ed94b79b73a2cbb8fcd2), This TBFW is fully compatible with Python 3.x.
 Be careful!
-No longer this TBF is incompatible with Python 2.7.x.
+No longer this TBFW is incompatible with Python 2.7.x.

 Latest Python 3.5.1 is [here](https://www.python.org/downloads/release/python-351/).